vighnesh153/open-dictionary/README.md

   [undocumented Google API](https://github.com/meetDeveloper/freeDictionaryAPI/blob/239fd2ec930eb2a9c947bf1dda84292290797003/modules/dictionary.js#L138-L142)
   to fetch the definition and the Google API looks very fragile.
 If Google decides to change the output, the Author's API will break or return malformed response.
-- Author parses the free text in a type unsafe manner which is dangerous and difficult to debug